 The Lifelong Homes program empowers Centennial communities to enjoy more social, manageable, healthier, and friendlier lives.
-This page provides more information on the topics and resources residents may need to create a Lifelong Home through innovative access to resources that enable an inclusive and equal playing field for all.
+This page provides more information on the topics and resources residents may find beneficial to create a Lifelong Home.

 The most helpful way to use the assessment is as a supplement when reviewing the five area guides available below.
-Completing it helps residents learn and identify the aspects of UD applicable to your home construction needs.
+It’s recommended to open the assessment in a different web browser tab to reference the guides as you begin to identify aspects of the home you may like to update.
+Completing this resource helps residents learn and identify the aspects of UD applicable to your home construction needs.

 For example, suppose you are planning a home build or have an extensive renovation project.
 An assessment can provide a convenient way to talk with your team of professionals (such as designers, contractors, realtors, etc.) about strategies and decisions you want to consider in the process.